nwchemgit/nwchem-wiki/TCE.md

-This calculation (and any correlation calculation in the TCE module using a RHF or RDFT reference for a closed-shell system) skips the storage and computation of all β spin blocks of integrals and excitation amplitudes.
+This calculation (and any correlation calculation in the TCE module using a RHF or RDFT reference for a closed-shell system) skips the storage and computation of all &beta; spin blocks of integrals and excitation amplitudes.
 ROHF-UCCSDT (U standing for spin-unrestricted) for an open-shell doublet system can be requested by